 Before teaching, did you have any other jobs or experiences that might surprise us?

-What surprises people is that I have only had two full time professional legal jobs since graduating from law school last century.
+What surprises people is that I have only had two full-time, professional legal jobs since graduating from law school last century.
 Most people know that I came here from the Center for Constitutional Rights, where I served as staff attorney, associate legal director and legal director, and received my political legal education.
 From there I came to CUNY Law and have been here ever since.

 What are you reading?

-Don’t even get me started on my reading, a I read numerous books at once.
+Don’t even get me started on my reading, as I read numerous books at once.
 But to answer your question, two of those I am currently reading are The Sixties: Years of Hope, Days of Rage by Todd Gitlin and Don Quixote by Miguel de Cervantes.

 What can’t you let go of?
 Is there anything that holds you enthralled, that you want to keep on people’s radar, or that is keeping you up at night?

-I can’t wait until it warms up and I can get back into riding my bike up and down the West Side Promenade.
+I can’t wait until it warms up, and I can get back into riding my bike up and down the West Side Promenade.
 I am sad to say I stay up at night consumed with anger at what Donald Trump and the Republican Party are doing to the people of the United States, and the world.
 I am grateful for Twitter, which connects me with thousands who feel the same way and are doing something about it.